 I’m guessing they don’t let the auger touch the ground because it would just use too much battery power…

 Honda HSS928ATD, Honda HSS724ATD, and Honda HSS1332ATD.
 Yes, the Honda 2-stage machines did not make the list and probably won’t.
 Yes, I know they have the Honda engine, everyone, raves about.
 Yes, They trow a wonder plume of snow a long way.
-But, they are just too expensive for no electric start, (a $200 option), under powered, plugs with wet snow and is using an antique track drive system (read slow).
+But, they are just too expensive for no electric start, (a $200 option), underpowered, plug with wet snow and are using an antique track drive system (read slow).
 Just so you know, the models Home Depot is carrying this year do not have electric start.
-You can actually buy the Troy-Bilt Arctic Storm XP™ 34 Snow Thrower. or Ariens Deluxe 28 SHO for half the price and have a higher capacity, more heavy-duty snow blower.
-If you need a tracked machine Ariens, Troy-Bilt, Cub Cadet and Husqvarna all have competitive models.
+You can actually buy the Troy-Bilt Arctic Storm XP

-Poulan Pro Snow Blowers have dropped off the list.
+Poulan Pro and Jonsered Snow Blowers have dropped off the list.
 The snow blowers continue to be good machines but you can now buy a Husqvarna with better dealer service for the same price.
-Husqvarna and Poulan Pro are made in the same factory and Husqvarna’s have more features.
+Husqvarna, Jonsered, and Poulan Pro are made in the same factory and Husqvarna’s have more features.
 Update September 23, 2018.
 Husqvarna just announced they are closing the snow blower assembly plant in Georgia and moving it to their South Carolina assembly plant.
 They also stated they are discontinuing gas-powered, walk-behind lawnmowers, roto-tillers and garden-lawn tractors at lower price points.

 Thanks for reading this very long post.